HealthCatalyst/documentation/HCRTools/docs/index.md

 # Welcome to HCRTools

-The purpose?
-Get you started with healthcare machine learning in R.
+This package will get you started with healthcare machine learning in R.

 ## What can you do with it?